bovidiu/linux-apache-server/README.md

 How to use ?
 ==============

+First login as admin in terminal, by typing the following command:

+<code>sudo -s </code>

+Input your password and then follow the instruction below.

 If you dont have PERL install, open your terminal and type:

 <code>apt-get install perl </code>